tsheng0315/Projects-on-CV/Simulating Viral Pandemics in Python/README.md

 ![](https://github.com/tsheng0315/Projects-on-CV/blob/main/Simulating%20Viral%20Pandemics%20in%20Python/graph/task%204%20with%20mask.png)

-We can find that Mitigation Policies and Asymptomatic Populations do help in preventing transmission of pandemic.
+We can find from the graphs above that when people begin to wear masks, pay attention to sanitary, and keep social distance, the recover rate gets higher(more grenn dots appears).
+This means Mitigation Policies and Asymptomatic Populations do help in preventing transmission of pandemic.